 If you continue to move through the widget, you will find the recovery status, along with the remaining hours until you are fully recovered from past activities.
 If you continue to train, you will add hours to the recovery, and on that same widget screen you will see the recommendation regarding the training you should follow.

-An important improvement over what I showed before, because you really didn't know what to do in that period of time.
+A major improvement over what it showed before, as you really didn't know what to do in that period of time.
 Could you train?
 No?
 Same intensity, or at a lower intensity?
-Even if the numbers are slightly high, now you eliminate that feeling of "fear" by coming back to training in a short time.
+Even if the numbers are slightly high, it now eliminates that feeling of "dread" about bringing up a workout again in a short amount of time.

 The state of recovery It's not new either, but the advice it offers on how to continue with your training and whether you should think about doing a series today or leave it for tomorrow.